 Our Top 10 tips to make a great first impression with prospective buyers

-I think we can all agree that having prospective buyers come to inspect your home can be a daunting thought.
-It can feel very personal and if you’ve run out of time to properly prepare, you really ARE selling yourself and your property short.
+I think we can all agree that preparing your home for inspection can be a daunting thought.
+However, it’s nowhere near as daunting as the thought of prospects being turned off by what they see.
+If you’ve run out of time to properly prepare, you really ARE selling yourself and your property short.
 Not to mention you never want to be in the embarrassing situation where simple dirt marks or things that could have been tidied up properly are left around for potential buyers to see.
 In this blog we give you our Top 10 tips for preparing your home for inspections so you can achieve a flurry of offers and top dollar for your home.
 Make sure you don’t miss the little-known-fact in tip #5 !

 Tip #1 to preparing your home for inspection: Clean your home like a pro